humdrum-tools/old-website/html/_sources/humextra/rhythm.txt

 .. :Example:End: 2.11

-Here is an example of extracting the distribution of durations for the composite rhythm of 370 Bach chorales:
+Example 2.12 gives an example of extracting the distribution of durations for the composite rhythm of 370 Bach chorales.
+First the composite rhythm is extracted from the chorales.
+Next the rhythm is stripped of its Humdrum syntax structure with `ridx <http://extras.humdrum.org/man/ridx>`_ -H (which is equivalent to "`rid <http://www.humdrum.org/Humdrum/commands/rid.html>`_ -GLId | `grep <http://en.wikipedia.org/wiki/Grep>`_ -v ^=") and then the raw data lines are sorted and counted with `sortcount <http://extras.humdrum.org/man/sortcount>`_.

 .. :Example:Start: 2.12